What is Pool Salt?

 The exact amount of salt you will need varies based on the purity of the salt.
 That is, you don’t need as much 99% pure mined salt as you would, say, 92% pure salt from another source.
 Most pool salt products explain how much they will increase the ppm in various standard pool sizes, so use these as a guide.

 The larger the pool, the more salt you’ll need.
 Most stores sell them in 40-pound bags.
-You can use our pool volume calculator to determine how many gallons of water are in your pool.
-Use our pool salt calculator to help you determine the right salt levels for your pool volume.
+You can use my pool volume calculator to determine how many gallons of water are in your pool.
+Use my pool salt calculator to help you determine the right salt levels for your pool volume.

 Step 4: Turn Off Your Chlorine Generator